mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/basic_concepts.rst

 If this is your first foray into digital painting, this page should give you a brief introduction to the basic but important concepts required for getting started with digital painting in Krita.

-This page is very, very long because it tries to cover all the important things you should know Krita is capable of, and Krita is really powerful.
+This page is very long because it tries to cover all the important things you should know Krita is capable of, and Krita is really powerful.
 So this page can also be considered a guide through Krita's most important functionality.
 Hopefully, it will help you grasp what buttons are for, even if you don't know the exact purpose of them.

 .. contents::